Emporis: History

 On 14 September 2022, the entirety of the Emporis website's original content, including the building database, articles and data regarding Emporis Skyscraper Award recipients, and corporate information, was removed.

+In 2023, former editors of the Emporis website created a new website called SKYDB, a website that acts with a similar purpose.

 Emporis Skyscraper Award

-In 2000 a group of Emporis senior editors began presenting the Emporis Skyscraper Award.
+In 2000, a group of Emporis senior editors began presenting the Emporis Skyscraper Award.
 Eligible buildings are selected from a list of all buildings in the world at least 100 meters tall which were completed that year.